 If documentation feels like bureaucracy, no one will adopt it.
 Make it lighter than asking HR.

-You’re already making policy decisions daily – approving PTO, clarifying overtime, guiding managers.
+You’re already making policy decisions daily (approving PTO, clarifying overtime, guiding managers).
 The question is whether those decisions are findable at 11 AM for your East Coast team and provable at 4 PM when Legal asks.

-Good HR documentation doesn’t slow people down; it speeds them up.
-It replaces “ask HR” with search → follow → done, and replaces “trust me” with here’s the audit trail.
+Good HR documentation doesn’t slow people down.
+It speeds them up.
+It replaces “ask HR” with search, follow, done, and replaces “trust me” with here’s the audit trail.

 When shared drives and wikis aren’t enough

-As headcount and policies grow, “good intentions” turn into risk: multiple “latest” versions, approvals lost in Slack, no proof of read, no clear “who changed what, when, and why.”
-A purpose-built HR KB fixes this: approvals + version history live with the content; acknowledgments are tracked; audits become exports, not scavenger hunts.For comparisons with general tools, see Why Google Docs Fails as an Internal Knowledge Base and Why SharePoint Fails as an Internal Knowledge Base.
+As headcount and policies grow, good intentions turn into risk: multiple “latest” versions, approvals lost in Slack, no proof of read, no clear “who changed what, when, and why.”
+A purpose-built HR KB fixes this.
+Approvals and version history live with the content, acknowledgments are tracked, and audits become exports instead of scavenger hunts.

 The five HR docs that create freedom (cover 90% of questions)